 If yes, to these, then you may be more suited to prose than poetry.
 If no, then the opposite may be true.
 If it’s ’sometimes yes, sometimes no’ then perhaps you are suited to both.
 We shall be looking at how to write poems in more detail in session 7, but suffice to say, a poem is like a snapshot of a moment.
 If you can’t rest until you know what happened before and after, then prose may be your genre.

 Exercise 3: Take one of the three creative thoughts you wrote down in Exercise 2, then list 20 separate words that communicate or describe that thought.
 Do not, at this stage, link the words into sentences.
 Once you have your 20 words use them in a poem of 16 lines or less.
 Then, take the same 20 words and work them into a short story of under 300 words.
 Which exercise came more easily?
-Which form has best communicted your creative thought?Send me your exercise and I'll critique it for you!
+Which form has best communicated your creative thought?

 Further Resources: